wellingtonp1/LupaNH/README.md

 * Contribuições são bem-vindas!

 * It's a volunteer work in order to support local communities
-* It's a open source project
+* It's an open source project
 * Contributions are welcome!